gainesaurus/dmbattlr/README.md

 # dmBattlr

-dmBattlr is the app to help dungeon masters run combat in the popular role-playing game, Dungeons & Dragons!
+The app to help dungeon masters run combat in the popular role-playing game, Dungeons & Dragons!
 Tired of tracking initiative?
 Couldn't calculate all that damage?
 Cross-eyed from tracking condition effects?
 This is the app for that!
 Stay tuned!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).